alanesq/esp32cam-demo/README.md

 A handy way to upload images to a computer/web server via php which is very reliable and easy to use: https://RandomNerdTutorials.com/esp32-cam-post-image-photo-server/

+How to crop images on the esp32cam: https://makexyz.fun/esp32-cam-cropping-images-on-device/

 If you have any handy info, tips, or improvements to my code etc. please feel let me know at: alanesq@disroot.org